JordanMartinez/purescript-jordans-reference/22-Projects/test/12-Table-of-Contents/01-Test-Thought-Process.md

 3. ("outsourced" logic) Does the file content parser correctly parse the file for its Markdown headers?
 4. ("outsourced" logic) Do the renderer functions correctly render the structure?

-I propose that we still use property-based testing, but change which parts of the program we test that with.
+I propose that we still use property-based testing, but change which parts of the program we test via property-testing.
 Thus, I propose using a 3-prong approach to fully testing our program:
-1. (questions 1 & 2) test the main business logic using a 'fake' `Env` implementation and a state monad to simulate 'impure' code
+1. (questions 1 & 2) test the main business logic using a state monad to simulate 'impure' code / capability type classes (e.g. `FileParser`, `Renderer`, etc.).
-    - We'll mock the impure code using a state monad (similar to the random number game) and use a 'fake' implementation of the parser and renderer functions to help us test our code.
-(Note: this approach might not be 'best practices' as I'm 'hacking' my program's logic.)
-2. (questions 3 & 4) test the real `parser` and `renderer` functions
+2. (questions 3 & 4) test the real `parser` and `renderer` functions using a variant of the "there and back again" approach.
     - `parser (stringify generatedData) == generatedData`
     - `render (parsify generatedData) == generatedData`
-3. (sanity check) test the real program via a unit/golden test on a small example
+3. (sanity check) test the real program via a golden test on a small example

 ## The Main Logic Tests